rainwater sensor working principle

 Monitoring environment:

-We set up a weather station on the roof using a tripod.
-We use a metal tipping-bucket rain sensor to collect rainfall near the house.
+We set up a weather station on the roof with a tripod.
+We use a metal rain sensor to collect rainfall near the house.

 Rainfall resolution: 0.1 mm